 Step 3: Managing enquiries from buyers

-- Do not provide the buyer with your personal identification details like a copy of your licence, registration details or banking information
+- Do not provide a potential buyer with your personal identification details like a copy of your licence, registration details or banking information unless you have a confirmed and legitimate sale.

 - Be wary of buyers who offer you much more than the asking price or who ask you to pay for service such as shipping, agent fees or customs charges

-- Remember, bikesales will never ask you for your account information or login details by email.
+- Be alert for any potential scam and phishing email or SMS messages.
+Remember, bikesales will never ask you for your account information or login details by email or SMS.

 Step 4: Arranging inspections

-- Before anyone takes your bike for a test ride, ask to see their licence.
+- Before anyone takes your motorhome for a test drive, ask to see their licence.
 Bring a pen and paper so you can make a record and use your judgement about whether you should tag along for the ride.

 Step 5: Accepting offers